kaiforward/Project3GI/README.md

 To use ClearDB, head to the resources tab for the django app and choose Cleardb in the add-ons sections.

-To use the DB i have add another dependency to staging.py as im only using this for the live server.
+To use the DB I have to add another dependency to staging.py as I'm only using this for the live server.
 I did this by adding the following:
 ```
 dj-database-url==0.2.1